DIY Christmas Craft: Easy Oven-Bake-Clay Ornaments

 1. For my star ornament, I also found an image to use as a template.

 2. Once I had my clay rolled and my shape cut out, I used a different tool to add a different texture to each of the five points of my star.
 Then I made a hole and baked my ornament.

 3. Once cool, I painted my star with acrylic paint and let dry.

 Painting Your Ornament

 If you choose to make your ornaments from salt and flour dough, you can use either acrylic paint or tempera paint to decorate them.
-Both of these paints are water soluble and easy to use.
+Both of these paints are water-soluble and easy to use.
 I would suggest testing your paint on some baked clay samples (just leftover bits) to see how much water you want to add to your paint to get the look you want.

 If you use polymer clay, painting can be tricky.
 I would use acrylic paint, but if you thin your paint with too much water, it will just roll off the surface.
 If you put it on too thickly, it can look clumpy.
 And the paint can show any imperfection in a polymer clay surface, like a dent, lump, or uneven area.
-Sometimes it's best just to buy polymer clay in the color you want to use :)
+Sometimes it's best just to buy polymer clay in the color you want to use.

 If you do want to paint your polymer clay ornaments, think about making some test pieces to bake along with your ornament to try different paint techniques on.
-Use some scrap pieces of clay and decorate them in the same way your embellish your ornament.
+Use some scrap pieces of clay and decorate them in the same way you embellish your ornament.
 Then bake them with your pieces.
 Now you can try your paint before working on finished ornaments!

-I hope you try making some Christmas ornaments with oven bake clay.
+I hope you try making some Christmas ornaments with oven-bake clay.
 There are many types of decorations you can make: from figurines to the stamped ornament described above.
 Whatever you decide to make, I'm sure you'll have a lot of fun!

 Questions & Answers